She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 She draws her knees to her chest.

-“I’m fine," she repeats, firmer - because being anything but fine just isn’t an option.
+“I’m fine,” she repeats more firmly - because being anything but fine just isn’t an option.

 He sighs, dragging a hand through his silver hair.
 “Okay,” he says and she’s aware of his eye burning into the back of her neck as she stares into the darkness.
 “I’m here if you change your mind,” he promises gently before he slips away.